-Roofing including roof space The dormers are of flat felt design and pitched and slated design.
-Part of the roof space hatch has not been board over in a bedroom.
+Roofing including roof space The roof space is accessed via a ceiling hatch in the hallway.
 The roof is timber framed with timber sarking.
-Rainwater fittings There are half round UPVC gutters in place, which connect to round UPVC and cat iron downpipes.
+A false ceiling has been created.
+Glasswool insulation has been laid to ceiling joists.
+Rainwater fittings There are half round UPVC gutters in place, which connect to round UPVC downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The property is of traditional stone construction externally rendered.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+There is PVC clad detailing.
+Mindows automatical transition Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of double glazed aluminium framed design.
-The front access door is of aluminium framed design with double glazed inserts.
-The soffits and fascias are formed in timber.
-External decorations The external timbers are painted.
-The State and Painteen Conservatories / porches The entrance perchic centeined under a flet felt reaf.
-The wells are Conservatories / porches The entrance porch is contained under a flat felt roof.
-The walls are of single leaf rendered concrete blockwork construction.
-0 I Communal areas There are no communal areas.
-Garages and permanent outbuildings the single car garage is of rendered concrete blockwork Oarages and permanent outbuildings construction.
-The v roof is pitched and clad with corrugated concrete.
-Outside areas and boundaries The driveway is laid with chips.
-The rear wall is formed in concrete blockwork.
+Windows are of double glazed PVC design.
+The front access door is of PVC design with a double glazed insert.
+There are double glazed PVC french windows.
+External decorations None.
+Conservatories / porches There are no conservatories / porches.
+Communal areas There are no communal areas.
+Garages and permanent outbuildings There are no Garages or Permanent Outbuildings.
+Outside areas and boundaries There are no garden areas.
 Ceilings Visually inspected from floor level.
-The ceilings are of lath, plaster and plasterboard.
+The ceilings are of plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of lath and plaster, plaster on the hard and plasterboard construction.
-Floors including sub floors The entrance vestibule floor is of solid construction.
-The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
-Internal joinery and kitchen fittings Interior doors are of lightweight flush timber panel design. some internal doors have glazed inserts.
+The internal walls and partitions are of plasterboard construction.
+Floors including sub floors The floor is of solid construction.
+Internal joinery and kitchen fittings Interior doors are of timber panel design.
+One internal door is of lightweight flush timber panel design.
 The kitchen has a range of floor and wall mounted units.
-The staircase is of timber design.
-Chimney breasts and fireplaces Fireplaces have been boarded.
+Chimney breasts and fireplaces The original fireplace has been boarded over.
 Internal decorations Visually inspected.
 The internal walls and ceilings have a papered and painted finish.
 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Main supply installed.
-The electricity fusebox and meter are located in the hallway.
-The state of the s Gas Mains supply installed.
-The gas meter is located in the entrance vestibule.
-3
+The electricity consumer unit and meter are located in the living room cupboard.
+Gas Mains supply installed.
+The gas meter is located in a kitchen cupboard.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances.
+Water is connected to the mains.
+All visible pipework is made with copper and PVC materials.
+There is a three piece suite comprising bath, WC and wash hand basin.